Pololu A4990 Dual Motor Driver Shield for Arduino

 The shield ships fully populated with its SMD components, including the A4990 driver and a FET for reverse battery protection; header pins for interfacing with an Arduino and terminal blocks for connecting motors and power are included but are not soldered in (see the Assembly with included hardware section below).

 The shield uses digital pins 6, 7, 8, 9, and 10 for its diagnostic and control lines.
 It should be compatible with any board that has a standard Arduino pin arrangement and the ability to generate PWM signals on pins 9 and 10.
 Compatible control boards include:

 This shield is intended to provide a low-cost, basic motor driver option for Arduinos, so it is much smaller than typical Arduino shields and does not include pass-through, stackable headers.
 For higher-power drivers with more configuration options, see our larger MC33926 and VNH5019 motor driver shields.

-For a lower-voltage, higher-current alternative to this shield, please consider the dual MAX14870 motor driver shield or DRV8835 dual motor driver shield.
+For higher-current alternatives to this shield, please consider the dual MAX14870 motor driver shield or DRV8835 dual motor driver shield.
 We also have a smaller A4990 carrier for those using something other than an Arduino or with tighter space constraints.